Crisis Services

 Crisis Intervention Teams

 Crisis Intervention Teams are partnerships between law enforcement officers and a variety of agencies, including CMHCs, primary health providers, and other behavioral health professionals.
-Watch the video below for more information about Chief Deputy Calhoun’s personal experience of how his community has benefited from Crisis Intervention Team training.
+Watch the video below for more information about how CIT has benefited Oxford and north Mississippi communities.

 Crisis Intervention Teams are the product of a partnership between local law enforcement officers and a variety of agencies, including Community Mental Health Centers, primary health providers and behavioral health professionals.
 Officers who have received crisis intervention training respond to individuals experiencing a mental health crisis and divert them to an appropriate setting to provide treatment, ensuring individuals are not arrested and taken to jail due to the symptoms of their illness.
 CITs are a nationally-recognized best practice, and officers who have received CIT training have been recognized as having the understanding and skills needed to resolve crisis situations.